 The others who belong in that tier are, in chronological order, Mischa Elman and Jascha Heifetz.
 At the beginning of the century Elman was a celebrated prodigy and his recordings were so popular that he was awarded a star in the Hollywood Walk of Fame.
 Heifetz was an awesome figure who had total technical mastery of his instrument.

-Menuhin, born April 22, 1916 and originally a child prodigy, had broader interests beyond playing the fiddle.
+Menuhin, born April 22, 1916, had broader interests beyond playing the fiddle.
 He became a humanitarian and a philosopher, and now this album of recordings reminds us of his stature as a musician.

 Bruno Monsaingeon, a Parisian concert violinist in his 70s, wrote a book which is included in the package and spoke with me about his friend.
 Menuhin practically put his career on hold in the 1940s, playing hundreds of concerts for Allied troops in hospitals and near the front lines.
 He played for displaced people at concentration camps, and Monsaingeon says Menuhin’s heart was broken by what he saw.
 “The contact with human suffering made him a different man.
 The Schubert Ave Maria he would always play, he said to me, as a kind of prayer for those who might not return.”
 Pain and anguish can be heard in many of these recordings, along with a unique sweetness.